Best Organic Chicken Starter Feed Reviews (2026): Complete Brand Comparison

 Best For: Eco-conscious keepers who ferment their feed.

-The “Personal” Experience: Opening a bag of Scratch and Peck is a sensory experience—users often describe it as smelling like a “fresh Italian bakery” or high-quality sourdough.
+The Personal Experience: Opening a bag of Scratch and Peck is a sensory experience, with users often describing it as smelling like a “fresh Italian bakery” or high-quality sourdough.
 It’s visually beautiful feed; you can see the cracked corn, the wheat, and the peas.

 However, here is the brutal truth: if you feed this dry, you might hate it.
 It is notorious for having a high percentage of “fines” (powdery vitamins).
 My chicks would pick out the cracked grains and leave the powder, meaning they missed the vitamins.
 You must ferment this feed.
 When I started soaking it, the waste dropped to zero, and the chicks devoured every bit.

 First-in-Class Credentials: Scratch and Peck isn’t just another brand; they are pioneers.
-They were the first feed manufacturer to receive certification as both Organic and Non-GMO according to Morning Ag Clips.
+According to Morning Ag Clips, they were the first feed manufacturer to receive certification as both Organic and Non-GMO.
 Even more impressive, they hold the Animal Welfare Approved certification, a strong differentiator that ensures their sourcing supports humane animal treatment.

 What’s in the Bag: